-By registering as a cornea donor, you can also leave behind the gift of sight.
+By registering as an organ, eye, and tissue donor, you can also leave behind the gift of sight.
 Here are some facts about cornea and eye donation:

-Donated tissues save or dramatically improve the quality of life for the people who receive them.
-As an organ and tissue donor, you can enhance the lives of up to 50 people.
+Donated tissues save or dramatically enhance the quality of life for the people who receive them.
+As an organ and tissue donor, you can enhance the lives of up to 75 people.